• Home

 • Using a dough cutter, cut dough in half and cut each half into thirds.
 Then cut each third into thirds creating 18 pieces of dough.

-• Cover the rolls with plastic wrap and place back in warm, draft free place for 30-40 minutes until rolls have doubled in size.
+• Cover the rolls with plastic wrap or towel and place back in warm, draft free place for 30-40 minutes until rolls have doubled in size.
 (Or you can place in fridge for 4 hours or up to one day.)

-• Preheat oven to 400°.
+• Preheat oven to 400°F.

 • Remove plastic wrap and bake rolls for 35-40 minutes until tops are golden brown and the rolls sound hollow when knocked on.
-(If the rolls are starting to look too brown, loosely tent with foil.

 • Brush rolls with melted butter and sprinkle with a little bit extra salt.